-Our operating revenue increased \$89.5 million, or 12.8%, from 2017 to 2018.
-Our operating revenue, net of fuel surcharges, increased \$50.4 million, or 8.0%, compared with 2017.
-Truckload segment revenue, net of fuel surcharges, decreased 4.2% from 2017, primarily due to a reduction in our average number of tractors, partially offset by an increase in our average revenue per tractor.
-Dedicated segment revenue, net of fuel surcharges, increased 21.8% from 2017, primarily due to fleet growth driven by an increase in the number of Dedicated contracts we have with our customers.
-Intermodal segment revenue, net of fuel surcharges, increased 21.8% due to increases in revenue per load and in volume.
-Brokerage segment revenue increased 22.7% also due to increases in revenue per load and in volume in 2018.
-Fuel surcharge revenue increased to \$106.2 million in 2018 from \$67.1 million in 2017 primarily due to higher fuel prices and a shift of a portion of line haul revenue to fuel surcharge revenue which began in the first quarter of 2018 as a result of changes in a number of customer agreements.
-The change reduced our revenue excluding fuel surcharges by \$12.9 million in 2018 and increased our fuel surcharge revenue by the same amount.
+Our operating revenue increased \$55.7 million, or 7.1%, in 2019 from 2018.
+Our operating revenue, net of fuel surcharges, increased \$58.5 million, or 8.6%, compared with 2018.
+Truckload segment revenue, net of fuel surcharges, increased 2.2% from 2018 primarily due to an increase in our average number of tractors.
+Dedicated segment revenue, net of fuel surcharges, increased 19.7% from 2018, primarily due to fleet growth driven by an increase in the number of Dedicated contracts we have with our customers and an increase in our average revenue per tractor.
+Intermodal segment revenue, net of fuel surcharges, decreased 9.1% due to a reduced load volume.
+Brokerage segment revenue increased 26.1% due to an increase in load volume in 2019.
+Fuel surcharge revenue decreased to \$103.4 million in 2019 from \$106.2 million in 2018.

+A shift of a portion of line haul revenue to fuel surcharge revenue, which began in mid-first quarter of 2018 as a result of changes in a number of customer agreements, reduced our revenue excluding fuel surcharges by \$17.5 million in 2019 and by \$12.9 million in 2018, while increasing our fuel surcharge revenue by the same amounts.